devangcx/devangcx.github.io/README.md

 realize that the framework is truly built to handle the use case of having deeply hierarchical static content (documentation) sites.

-This was one of those moments when I faced a dilemma of whether I force my will and keep pushing through the React ecosystem that I have come to enjoy, or do I do adopt something completely new, a templating DSL.
+This was one of those moments when I faced the dilemma of whether I force my will and keep pushing through the React ecosystem that I have come to enjoy, or do I do adopt something completely new, a templating DSL.